onOffice-Web-Org/oo-wp-plugin/readme.txt

 **Fixed**

 * The labels for email address, phone and fax numbers no longer contain "default", which was confusing for website visitors.
+* The error causing notices about undefined properties in the estate and address list overviews have been fixed.
 * The credentials no longer need to be newly entered after adding the encryption constant.
 * After uninstalling the plugin, there were some options left in the database.
 Those are now properly removed.